cmshanahan/nhl-contract-predictions/README.md

 * Contracts signed before 2010 were excluded as Natural Stat Trick's data only goes back to 2007, thus there is no 3 year window.
 * On top of that I decided to exclude all contracts signed before the last Collective Bargaining Agreement in 2013 to eliminate bias from contracts signed under a different set of rules.

-### Special Thanks:
- * Thanks to PuckPedia for sharing their contracts database with me
- * Natural Stat Trick for having advanced stats data freely available for download
- * The instructors and my fellow classmates at Galvanize
+## Output:
+RMSE pick mean cap_pct: 2.9%
+    translates to 2019 Cap Hit of: $2407000.0
+RMSE pick mean length: 1.9 years

+RMSE Cap_pct: 0.97%
+    translates to 2019 Cap Hit of: $805100.0
+RMSE Length: 1.0 years

 ### Tools used:
  - Python
  - sklearn
  - pandas
  - SQL
+ - PuckPedia
+ - Natural Stat Trick
  - NHL API

- - Contract data from excel
+### Special Thanks:
+ * Thanks to PuckPedia for sharing their contracts database with me
+ * Natural Stat Trick for having advanced stats data freely available for download
+ * The instructors and my fellow classmates at Galvanize